The Do’s and Don’ts of Creating the Perfect Product Images

 The scale illusions.
 This is where you get to be a bit of a magician.
 By playing with the perceived size of your product, you can create an eye-catching and memorable image.

 Think about a picture where a pair of headphones looks as big as a car, or a watch that seems to tower over a cityscape.
-It’s not about misleading but about drawing the viewer in with something unexpected.

 You're creating a talking point, something that makes people stop scrolling and take a second look.
 It’s a playful approach that can make your product memorable.
 And isn’t that the goal, to stand out and be remembered?